oftc/oftc-web/NickServ/CertFP.md

 % mv nick.{key,cer,pem} ~/.irssi/certs
 {% endhighlight %}

-Grab the root certificate from SPI to verify the OFTC irc servers.

-{% highlight text %}
-% wget http://www.spi-inc.org/ca/spi-cacert.crt -O ~/.irssi/certs/spi.pem
-% ln -s spi.pem ~/.irssi/certs/CAs.pem
-{% endhighlight %}

 Now remove the current server and re-add it with the **SSL** flag, using your newly generated certificate.
 Note that we use the SSL port **6697** to connect.

 {% highlight text %}
 /server remove irc.oftc.net
 /network add OFTC
-/server add -auto -ssl -ssl_cert ~/.irssi/certs/nick.pem -ssl_cafile ~/.irssi/certs/CAs.pem -ssl_verify -network OFTC irc.oftc.net 6697
+/server add -auto -ssl -ssl_cert ~/.irssi/certs/nick.pem -ssl_verify -network OFTC irc.oftc.net 6697
 {% endhighlight %}

 Next we need to disconnect and connect back to the server.
 (A /reconnect does